|

 Origin of Witches on Broomsticks?

+More from the same New Yorker Magazine article: …further research on his (Lee Greenslit's) part revealed that in the view of W. S. Nevins, and eminent nineteenth-century historian, the popular conception of witches flying around on broomsticks may be traceable to the case of Mrs. Pudeator.
+Nevins based his belief on two of the charges that were brought against her.
 He pointed out that one of the witnesses for the prosecution, a sixteen-year-old girl named Ann Putnam, who often testified at witchcraft trials on the Salem Special Court of Oyer and Terminar, said she had seen Mrs. Pudeator “fly through the air into her house,” and that another witness, one Sam Pickworth, declared, “I was coming along Salem Street about six weeks ago when I saw a woman near Captain Higginson’s house which I supposed was Ann Pudeator, and in a moment of time she past me as swift as if a bird flew past me and I saw said woman go into Ann Pudeator’s house.”
 Nevins, a rather sentimental historian, wrote, “It was too bad that the woman credited with supernatural power could not fly away from her cruel fate.”
+Christmas Trivia

-, who rides a broomstick down the chimney to deliver toys into the stockings of Italian children.
+La Befana is a kindly Italian witch, who rides a broomstick down the chimney to deliver toys into the stockings of Italian children.
 The legends say that Befana was sweeping her floors when the three Wise Men stopped and asked her to come to see the Baby Jesus.
 She said that she was too busy and then later, she changed her mind but it was too late.
 So, the tradition says that to this day, she goes out on Christmas Eve searching for the Holy Child, leaving gifts for him in each household.

+The Puritans forbade the singing of Christmas carols.
 The below article appeared in the Redwood Falls Gazette and talks about the Greenslit House pictured on pages one and four.
 It says the house was built in 1900, but I am going with the Renville County Historical Museum whose book says it was built in 1890.

 April 10th, 2000